ANJAN-23/CRUD-NOTES-APP/README.md

-this is my 2nd year's first real project a simple notes website
+this is my 2nd year's first real project a bank transaction system